💻

 Conditional Transactions

 Transactions can have additional validation rules attached to them by an external contract enabled by the adapt field.
 You will need to set 2 values on the transaction proof generated by a RAILGUN wallet to enable this: adaptContract and adaptParams.
-Setting the adaptContract field locks the transaction to only being valid if the address specified in adaptContract is msg.sender (see here).
+Setting the adaptContract field locks the transaction to only being valid if the address specified in adaptContract is msg.sender (see ).
 The adaptParams field is a 32 byte field bound to the SNARK proof but isn't validated by the core RAILGUN contract letting you implement your own validation rules, likely a hash of the contract.

 Atomic Swaps